stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-1/07-deploy-to-openshift.md

 > You can also access the application through the link on the OpenShift Web Console Overview page.

 ![Overview link](/redhat-middleware-workshops/assets/mono-to-micro-part-1/routelink.png)

+> **NOTE**: If you get a '404 Not Found' error, just reload the page a few times until the Inventory UI appears.
+This is due to a lack of health check which you are about to fix!

 The UI will refresh the inventory table every 2 seconds, as before.